 The Department of Education will apply different legal thresholds to measure an institution's compliance under each set of rates.
-If the Department of Education notifies an institution that its cohort default rates exceed 25%, as calculated under the two-year method, for each of its three most recent federal fiscal years, or exceed 30%, as calculated under the two-year method, for each of its three most recent federal fiscal years, or exceed 30%, as calculated under the two-year method, for each of its three most recent federal fiscal years, or exceed 30% as calculated under the three-year method, for each of its three most recent federal fiscal years, or exceed 30% as calculated under the three-year method, for each of its three most recent federal fiscal years, or exceed 30% as calculated under the three-year method, for each of the three institution appeals that determination in a timely manner on specified grounds and according to specified procedures.
-In addition, an institution's control the three-year method, is greater than 40%, unless the institution timely appeals that determination on specified grounds and according to specified procedures.
+If the Department of Education notifies an institution that its cohort default rates exceed 25%, as calculated under the two-year method, for each of its three most recent federal fiscal years, or exceed 30%, as calculated under the three-year method, for each of the three most recent federal fiscal years, the institution's participation in the FFEL program, the FDL program and the Pell program ends 30 days after that notification, unless the institution appeals that determination in a timely manner on specified grounds and according to specified procedures.
+In addition, an institution's participation in the FFEL program and the FDL program ends 30 days after notification by the Department of Education that its most recent cohort default rate, as calculated under either the two-year method or the three-year method, is greater than 40%, unless the institution timely appeals that determination on specified grounds and according to specified procedures.
 An institution whose participation ends under either of these provisions may not participate in the relevant programs for the remainder of the fiscal year in which the institution receives the notification and for the next two fiscal years.
 If an institution's cohort default rate for any single federal fiscal year equals or exceeds 25% under the two-year method, or 30% under the three-year method, the Department of Education may place the institution on provisional certification status.